Dynamic restrengthening and fault heterogeneity explain megathrust earthquake complexity: Discussion

+Here, we use a data-informed framework to explore the prestress conditions.
 We define the initial stress tensor $s_{ij}$ as a linear combination of the regional-tectonically constrained stress tensor $b_{ij}$ and the stress changes inferred from finite-fault slip models $c_{ij}$, following \cite{Jia2023Complex, Hayek2024NonTypical}.
 The initial full stress tensor $s_{ij}$ is defined as: \begin{linenomath*}

 \end{linenomath*} with $\Omega(z)$ as a depth-dependent modulation function smoothly tapering deviatoric stresses below the seismogenic zone (45~km), $\alpha$ as a scaling factor controlling the amplitude of stress heterogeneity, and $\delta_{ij}$ is the Kronecker Delta.